CTCassess/DGM/docs/questions/questions.md

 2. How do we determine which files are required and which ones are not?
+  How do we determine which fields are required and which ones are not?

 3. What is the coded wire tag tables and how is that table associated with stocks?